-In terms of formal review of the Group's internal control system, an internal control self-assessment process is put in place, which requires the executive management team and senior management of each core business to review, evaluate and declare the effectiveness of the controls over the operations and devise action plans to address the issues, if any.
-These assessment results, together with the risk management report as mentioned earlier and the independent assessments by the auditors, form part of the bases on which the Audit Committee formulates its opinion on the effectiveness of the Group's risk management and internal control systems.
+In terms of formal review of the Group's risk management and internal control systems, a risk management and internal control self-assessment process that requires the executive management team and senior management of each core business to review, evaluate and declare the effectiveness of such systems covering all material controls, including strategic, financial, operational and compliance controls over the operations of the business and devise action plans to address the issues, if any, is in place.
+These assessment results, together with the risk management report as mentioned earlier and the independent assessments by the internal and external auditors, form part of the bases on which the Audit Committee formulates its opinion on the effectiveness of the Group's risk management and internal control systems.